Figure 1. Deep sea areas in the Monterey Bay National Marine Sanctuary. [View Larger]

 Conservation and management issues affecting sanctuary resources in the deep sea include seabed disturbance, nonsustainable fishing and carbon dioxide (CO2) sequestration.

-A close up of the side of a shipping container lost at sea.
+A Venus flytrap from the family (Hormathiidae) attached to the side of a shipping container.
+An unidentified anemone is attached as well.
 In 2004, the ship Med Taipei, lost 15 shipping containers just outside of Monterey Bay.
 Later that same year, MBARI discovered one of these containers resting on the seafloor at 1280 meters below the surface.
 From March 8-10, 2011, MBNMS and MBARI scientists revisited this shipping container to document its condition and collect sediment cores and organisms for further study.

 - Bottom trawling: This practice is widely believed to have negative impacts on benthic habitats, such as modification of the substrate, disturbance of soft-bottom communities and removal of non-target fish species.
 The structure of entire seafloor communities is at risk from this fishery practice.
 Currently, there is an incomplete picture about the extent of these impacts in the sanctuary, but the use of trawl gear is an ongoing source of concern.